State Police Rescue a Dog Traveling Unsecured in an Open Trailer on an Indiana Expressway

 With the help of an Indiana State Police K9 handler, who was off-duty but eager to lend a hand, the department was able to gain the dog’s trust.
 In a video of the rescue,opens in a new tab the dog slowly approaches the handler, crawling low to the ground before gaining confidence and standing to take a treat.
 Eventually, the police were able to bring the dog to safety.
 The Mastiff is now safe in the care of a foster home, the Indiana State Police told CBS News.opens in a new tab

-By evening, the police had located the dog’s guardian.
-The department filed animal cruelty charges against the owner of the SUV, a 37-year-old Indiana resident.
+By evening, the police had located the dog’s guardian, who is also the owner of the SUV.
+The department filed animal cruelty charges against the man, a 37-year-old Indiana resident.
 If approved by the prosecutor’s office, the charges will be classified as a Class A Misdemeanor, which comes with a potential punishment of up to one year in jail and a fine of up to $5,000.

 Sio Hornbuckle